 You’ll become discouraged

 I made a huge mistake when I tried to find a “better” replacement for God.
-It’s literally impossible to replace Him, especially with a person.
+It’s literally impossible to replace him, especially with a human being.
 When you idolize a human being, they will always come short.
-At some point, they’ll fail you; they are not God, they’re not perfect.
+At some point, they’ll fail you; they are not God — they’re not perfect.

 Putting your faith in a person will always leave you disappointed.
 Why trust someone who can’t keep their word?
 Why put hope in someone who is as selfish as you are?
 True comfort can’t be offered from a person who is just as (if not more) broken as you are.

 One person can’t offer peace when you need it most.
-Because they aren’t all mighty and powerful, they will definitely let you down and leave you discouraged.
+Because they aren’t almighty, they will definitely let you down and leave you discouraged.
 Plus, it’s unfair to them.
 Placing your significant other up on a pedestal is setting both of you up for failure.
 How can they compete with a perfect God?
 How can they ever live up to your expectations and needs?

 You will feel weary